 Stuffed Chicken with Roasted Broccoli and Sweet Potatoes

-One-pan roasting means fast cleanup, and saving broccoli speeds up dinner tomorrow; use it for Vegetable Frittata with Roasted Potatoes and Garlic.
+One-pan roasting means fast cleanup, and saving broccoli speeds up dinner tomorrow -- you can use it for Vegetable Frittata with Roasted Potatoes and Garlic.

 - Total Time:

 - 2 hamburger buns, cut into 1-inch pieces